franciscofl12/franciscofl12/README.md

 # Hey, I'm Fran! 👋

-- 🌱 I’m currently learning Java annd Phyton.
+- 🌱 I’m currently learning Java and Phyton.

 - 👯 Focused in a collaboration of something cool.